MRCIEU/TwoSampleMR/README.md

 **Define your exposure**

-    Manually prepare a file of genetic proxies/instruments (e.g. body mass index)
+    Manually prepare a file of genetic proxies/instruments (e.g. body mass index).
+To see an example of what a manually prepared file should look click here.

         bmi_file <- system.file("data/bmi.txt", package="TwoSampleMR")
         exposure_dat <- read_exposure_data(bmi_file)
-        To see an example of what a manually prepared file should look click here.

     Instruments can also be defined using various data sources, using the [MRInstruments package](https://github.com/MRCIEU/MRInstruments):